Overview

 Draft |

 A Change Order is in the ‘Draft’ status when it is first created.
 To create a Draft Change Order, you must have the Manager permission within PM access.
-While the Change Order is in the ‘Draft’ state, you can add details and cost information.
-When the change order is ready, it can either be submitted for approval or requested. |
+While the Change Order is in the ‘Draft’ status, you can add details and cost information.
+When the change order is ready, it can either be submitted for approval or requested.
+Note: While the 'Draft' status is where you initially add details and cost information, these details can be updated in any status by Managers in the Change Orders creator's or assignee’s company. |

 Requested |